Current Students: The Arch

 General Information

-For details about Civic Engagement within The Arch, please see this link: https://the-arch.rpi.edu/semester-away-opportunities/civic-engagement/civic-engagement-planning-and-registration.
+For details about Civic Engagement within The Arch, click here.

-Your Civic Engagement opportunity may require work authorization.
+Your opportunity may require work authorization.
 Contact ISSS before you accept an opportunity for guidance.

-If ISSS determines that your work experience requires Curricular Practical Training (CPT) authorization, you cannot begin your work until after you have received a new I-20 with CPT from ISSS.
+If ISSS determines your work experience requires Curricular Practical Training (CPT) authorization, you cannot start work until after you receive a new I-20 with CPT from ISSS.

-• Your position must be related to your field(s) of study to request CPT.
+• Your position must be related to your field(s) of study to get CPT.

 • The process to issue the I-20 with the CPT authorization can take up to 2 weeks after approval from the other departments.